 b.)
 Align and press flat on the side.
 Cut into 2 pieces each.

 c.)
 Sketch a teardrop shape on the wrong side of the main sock, with about 1″ opening on the top.
-Pin the matching sock with it with right side facing each other.
-You will need to stretch the matching sock a little if the size if smaller.
+Pin the matching sock with it with the right side facing each other.
+You will need to stretch the matching sock a little if the size is smaller.

 d.)
 Sew on the sketch lines and cut.
 Turn right side out.
 You will find that the earpieces will curve into the smaller matching sock.

 a.)
 Turn all pieces right side out.
 If the opening in between the legs is too small, snip a little to make it bigger so that your thumb can go in.
 Don’t cut too big because of the material the stretchy, a little cut will make a lot bigger opening.

 b.)
 Stuff the head rounder, then body and legs.
 Stuff the arms too.
 Give them some massage to release the lumps and unevenness of the poly fiber.

 c.)
 Sew the opening between the legs with slip or ladder stitch, don’t pull the thread yet until you have finished sewing to the end.
 This is to make the stitches straighter and neater.

 d.)
 Push the raw edges in and pull the thread to close the opening.
 Knot the thread and hide it in the body.